Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

 \subsection{A.2: The $W^*$--case}

-The preceding part of the appendix fixes only a gap in the proof of \cite[Theorem 10.2]{BhSk00}, providing also a slight generalization.
-(The product sysem of \cite[Theorem 10.2]{BhSk00} is generated by a single strongly continuous unit.)
+The preceding part of the appendix fixes only a gap in the proof of \cite[Theorem 10.2]{BhSk00}, and also proves the case where $S$ is bigger than $\CB{\xi^\odot}$.
+(The product system of \cite[Theorem 10.2]{BhSk00} is generated by a single strongly continuous unit.)
 The present part, apart from fixing an analogue gap in the proof of \cite[Theorem 12.1]{BhSk00}, may also be considered as a start-up for the theory of strongly continuous product systems of \nbd{W^*}correspondences that are generated by their strongly continuous units (\it{strong type I}).
 It is not exhaustive, and derives only those results that we need for Section \ref{vNHPSEC}.
-A systematic discussion would require to give a formal definition of CPD-semigroups.
-It is not among the scopes of these notes.

-Recall that from now on the \nbd{W^*}algebras are assumed to be faithfully represented (for convenience) in standard representation. ``Strong'' refers to the strong operator topology.

 The following lemma is the generalization of Accardi and Mohari \cite[Lemma 3.2]{AcMo96} to \nbd{W^*}algebras $\cB$ with not necessarily separable pre-dual.
 (The word ``net'' in their proof, should be replaced by ``sequence''.
 And even then, it seems that a restriction to bounded subsets is still necessary.
 A similar result, which deals only with convergence but not with continuity, is \cite[Lemma 4.1(b)]{MuSo02}.)
-By the \nbd{\sigma}weak topology on $\R_+\times\cB$ we mean the the product topology of the usual topology on $\R_+$ and the \nbd{\sigma}weak topology on $\cB$.
+By the \nbd{\sigma}weak topology on $\R_+\times\cB$ we mean the product topology of the usual topology on $\R_+$ and the \nbd{\sigma}weak topology on $\cB$.